aaw/histk/README.md

 of the number of values observed and returns good estimates of quantiles and counts of values observed below a threshold.

-The sketch is a list of centroids, which are (value, count) pairs.
+The sketch is a list of centroids.
+Each centroid is a (value, count) pair.
-Whenever a new value is added to the sketch, it's added as a (value, 1) centroid, then the two centroids in the sketch with smallest difference in values are found and merged together by summing their counts and averaging their values.
+Whenever a new value is added to the sketch, it's added as a (value, 1) centroid and the two centroids in the sketch with smallest difference in values are found and merged together by summing their counts and averaging their values.
 Quantiles and sums are estimated by viewing two neighboring centroids (v1, c1) and (v2, c2) as a right trapezoid (along with the additional points